premnirmal/Magnet/README.md

         ...

-magnet.setPosition(200, 800, true); // to manually move the magnet
+magnet.setPosition(200, 800); // to manually move the magnet

         ...

-magnet.goToWall(); // to stick the magnet to the wall
+magnet.goToWall(); // to stick the magnet to the wall (only works if shouldStickToXWall or shouldStickToYWall is enabled)

         ...